 File sharing with OneDrive is simple to learn and involves just a few ‘point and clicks.’
 However, a challenge for users who edit and share a lot of documents is the inability to view tracked changes for shared documents using Word Online — to see changes, you must use the desktop version of Word.
 This issue alone may lead some users to seek an alternative.

 Another hurdle involves document size limitations.
 OneDrive for Business doesn’t support file sizes greater than 15GB, making it unwieldy to share and edit large video and multimedia files.
 The lack of support for Linux may also be a challenge for some organizations.

-Of course, if you utilize a Managed IT Service Provider (MSP) your Office 365 price per user could be even lower.
+Of course, if you utilize an IT consultant who works for a reputable Managed IT Service Provider, your Office 365 price per user could be even lower.
 You also enjoy unlimited customer support for any IT troubles that arise, with 24x7 help desk support.

 Overall, OneDrive gets our top marks as a cloud content collaboration platform — it’s feature-rich, well-priced, and simple to use.
 Particularly in Microsoft environments, or if you have an MSP, it’s tough to beat!

 Microsoft OneDrive might be right for you if:

 - You have a Windows or Office 365 environment